rackerlabs/docs-cloud-monitoring/api-docs/api-reference/methods/get-list-notifications.rst

 Lists the notifications for the account.
-Use ``/notifications?id=notificationOneId & id=notificationTwoId`` to filter the results to only include information on the specified notifications.
+Use ``/notifications?id=notificationOneId & id=notificationTwoId`` to filter the results to only include information about the specified notifications.

 This operation can be paginated.
 For information, see :ref:`Paginated collections <paginated-collections>`.